There are currently 710 names in this directory

 Another name for a coin flip that contains PVC.
 See also polyvinyl chloride.

 A slang term that was used in Great Britain for a Guinea or a Sovereign.
-It is modern slang for one pound.
+It the United Kingdom, it is modern slang for one pound.

 R# or R Number